All you need to know about sweat - plus 6 common problems

 Don’t sweat it!
-We’re here with everything you need to know about common sweat problems and how to prevent, treat or avoid them completely.
+We’re here with everything you need to know about common sweat problems and how to prevent, treat or avoid sweating problems completely.

 Why do we sweat?